Coalgebraic $K$-theory: (Co)reflexive (co)algebras

 This is a reformulation of the classical result that the dual $C^*$ of a $\FF$-coalgebra $C$ is a $\FF$-algebra.
-The multiplication on $C^*$ is often referred to as the convolution product.
-Explicitly, if we denote the comultiplication $\Delta\colon C\rightarrow C\otimes C$ as $\Delta(c)=\sum_{(c)}c_{(1)}\otimes c_{(2)}$, then the multiplication $f\ast g$ of elements in $C^*$ is defined as:
+The multiplication on $C^*$ is often referred to as the \textit{convolution product}.
+Explicitly, if we denote the comultiplication $\Delta\colon C\rightarrow C\otimes C$ as $\Delta(c)=\sum_{(c)}c_{(1)}\otimes c_{(2)}$, then the multiplication $f\star g$ of elements in $C^*$ is defined as:

 for all $c\in C$.
-Because the linear dual is a symmetric monoidal equivalence on finite dimensional vector spaces, we in fact get an (anti-)equivalence between coalgebras and algebras:
+Because the linear dual is a symmetric monoidal equivalence on finite dimensional vector spaces, there is in fact an (anti-)equivalence between coalgebras and algebras:

 that is its own inverse.
-Indeed, given a finite dimensional algebra $A$, we get that its dual $A^*$ is a coalgebra.
-But in general, without the finite dimensional condition, we do not obtain a comultiplication on $A$.
-Without finite dimensionality, we have an adjunction
+Indeed, given a finite dimensional algebra $A$, its dual $A^*$ is a coalgebra.
+But in general, without the finite dimensional condition, there is no comultiplication on $A$ a priori.
+Without finite dimensionality, there is an adjunction

 where $A^\circ$ is called the finite dual (or Sweedler dual) of $A$.
 This was introduced in \cite{Sweedler} and is defined as

 The comultiplication on $A^\circ$ is given by:

 where $\Delta f(a\otimes b)=f(ab)$, for all $a,b\in A$.
 Its counit is given by